 Swedish Wedding Traditions - Past & Present

-A Swedish bride of the 19th century wore a black 2-piece dress with a white collar.
-She also wore a headdress or bridal crown, with or without a veil.
+She also wore a headdress or Bridal Crown, with or without a veil.

 The groom’s attire consisted of a black suit, white shirt, bow tie and possibly white gloves.
 The bride usually made her own wedding clothes, which would be considered her most beautiful garments.
 Sometimes certain garments were passed from one generation to the next.
 Her ensemble was adorned with decorations such as tissue paper flowers because real flowers were not considered good enough.
 Ironically, the next time the bridal couple’s wedding clothes would be worn would be as their burial clothes.